harvard-library/nla_staff_spreadsheet_importer/README.md

 NLA Staff Spreadsheet Importer Plugin
 =====================================
+Harvard fork of the importer, to support other fields in the "Arrearage"

 An ArchivesSpace (v1.5.2) plugin developed for the National Library of Australia by Hudson Molonglo.